Vinothinikupendiran/Protfolio_app/README.md

   ## Establishing a linkage between the login page and the database:

+   ✅ To authenticate a user's access, a login form makes use of their credentials.
+Typically, it consists of a username, email address, and password.
+However, other fields could be added to increase the site's security.
    ✅ A Windows web development environment is WampServer.
 It enables the development of web applications using a MySQL database.
 Additionally, phpMyAdmin makes it simple for you to administer your databases.